Diljeet Brar

 Diljeet Brar is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2019 Manitoba general election.
 He represents the electoral district of Burrows as a member of the Manitoba New Democratic Party.

+Early life and family

+Diljeet Brar was born in the village of Bhangchari, in Muktsar district, Punjab.
+Diljeet's father and mother both worked as government school teachers and are retired now.
+Diljeet and his wife are alumni of Punjab Agricultural University (PAU), Ludhiana, where he also served as an assistant professor.
+According to his father, as of December 2023, he has visited his native village once in 2020, since moving to Canada in 2010.

+Career

-A university professor in India prior to his emigration to Canada, Brar subsequently worked for the provincial government of Manitoba.
+A university professor in India prior to his emigration to Canada in 2010, Brar subsequently worked for the provincial government of Manitoba.
 At the time of his election to the legislature, he was the head of Bulla Arts International, an organization based in Winnipeg which offers educational programs in Punjabi arts and culture.

+In 2022, he had introduced a private member bill, according to which April 13 would be celebrated as Turban day across the province, which became Turban day act after passing.
+In December 2023, he became the first turbaned person to sit at the chair of Manitoba speaker.